firesharkstudios/butterfly-server/README.md

 - [Butterfly.Database](https://firesharkstudios.github.io/Butterfly/Butterfly.Database) - Allows executing INSERT, UPDATE, and DELETE statements; creating dynamic views; and receiving data change events both on tables and dynamic views.
 This is the bread and butter of the Butterfly Framework.

-- [Butterfly.Channel](https://firesharkstudios.github.io/Butterfly/Butterfly.Channel) - Allows clients to create new channels to the server and allows the server to push messages to connected clients.
+- [Butterfly.Channel](https://firesharkstudios.github.io/Butterfly/Butterfly.Channel) - Allows clients to create new channels to the server and allows the server to push messages to connected clients (think WebSockets).

 - [Butterfly.WebApi](https://firesharkstudios.github.io/Butterfly/Butterfly.WebApi) - Allows receiving API requests via HTTP (inspired by Express JS) by wrapping existing C# web servers.

 There are no interdependencies between the packages.
 Use any subset of the packages you wish.

-## App Design
+## Recommened App Design

 #### Client Side
 - Use all static HTML, Javascript, and CSS files
 - Perform actions by calling a RESTful Api on a `WebApiServer`
 - Create and maintain a `Channel` to a `ChannelServer` to receive data
-- Use whatever data binding library you wish (Vue.js, Angular, React, etc)
+- Use whatever data binding library you wish (Vue.js, AngularJS, React, etc)
 - Use whatever client UI library you wish (Bootstrap, Foundation, Skeleton, etc)

 #### Server Side